Security-Onion-Solutions/securityonion/README.md

+## Security Onion 2.0.0.rc1

+Security Onion 2.0.0 RC1 is here!
+This will require a fresh install but there is good news: From here on out you will be able to use soup on the master to upgrade your environment to RC2 and beyond!
+The team here has been hard at work to bring you the following changes:

+- You will notice we have done a little re-branding to give 2.0 a fresh look.
+- We have removed all references to "master" in the code and now call it a "manager".
+- All documentation has moved to our docs site.
+- soup is alive!
+This will only update the Security Onion components.
+Please use the build in OS update process to keep the OS up to date.
+- so-features-enable should now properly work.
+- so-import-pcap!
+See the docs here.
+- You can now pivot to PCAP from Suricata alerts.
+- ISO install now prompts you to create an admin user instead of using onion.
+This user has full sudo rights.
+- The disk should now more reliably clean itself up.
+- Changed the default permissions for /opt/so to keep non-priviledged users from accessing salt and related files.
+- Locked down access to certain SSL keys.
+- Suricata logs will now compress after they roll over.
+- You can now customize shard counts per index.
+- Elastic ingest parsing improvements.
+- Elastic nodes are now "hot" by default.
+This will allow adding a warm node easier.
+- so-allow will now run at the end of an install so you can enable access right away.

+## Hybrid Hunter Beta 1.4.1 - Beta 3

+- Fix install script to handle hostnames properly.

 ## Hybrid Hunter Beta 1.4.0 - Beta 3

 - Complete overhaul of the way we handle custom and default settings and data.
 You will now see a default and local directory under the saltstack directory.
 All customizations are stored in local.